ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

      6.303482, 6.017273, 0.88571167, 1.9253268, 0);
 ```

+This is faster for a few reasons.
+There's less network overhead as each single-row insert requires a network round trip for each row inserted.
+Postgres also only has to parse and plan once.
+Multi-row inserts can also be further optimized when it comes to updating indexes.
+It seems that you can bulk insert as many rows as you want as long as they fit in memory (or get too big that it's detrimental).

 | ![Multi-valued insert benchmarks](/img/insert_benchmarks/benchmarks_multi_insert.png) |
 |:--:|
 | *Blue bars show the insert rate into a regular PostgreSQL table, while orange bars show the insert rate into a TimescaleDB hypertable.
 Each benchmark inserted 100k rows and was run 10 times.
 The error bars show the range of insert rates given by the 10th and 90th percentiles.* |